ODW-Interns/Ride-Sharing-System/docs/critique.2018-06-12.md

  	} catch (NullPointerException e_) {
                 throw new InvalidCarArgumentsException(e_.toString());
 ```
+## "C" like approch:
-## Build car is a very "C" like approch: an array of values, where you implicitly know what the values are.
+The buildCar factory has a very "C" like approcat - an array of values, where you implicitly know what the values are.
 Instead use more descriptive methods:

 ```java
 	public AbstractCar buildCar(ArrayList<String> typeValues_) throws InvalidCarArgumentsException